-Obligatory registration: no Further Information
+Obligatory registration: no Further Information on registration: -

 Courses Hours per week Self-study

 Lecture 2 6

 Exercise class 2 2

 ECTS in total 6

-Form of assessment Written exam (90 min. .)
+Form of assessment Written exam (90 min.)

+Preliminary course work -

-Lecturer/Person in charge Prof. Dr. Moritz Fleisc chmann
+Lecturer/Person in charge Prof. Dr. Moritz Fleischmann

 Duration of module 1 semester

 Offering Spring semester

 Language English

 Program-specific educational goals LG 1, LG 3

 Grade graded

 Range of application M.Sc.
 MMM, M.Sc.
-M Bus.
+M.Bus.
 Inf., M.Sc.
 Bus.
-M Edu., M.Sc.
+M , u., M.Sc.

-Module: OPM 661 Robust Planning in Stochastic Manufacturing Systems
+Module: OPM 661 Business Analytics: Robust Planning in Stochastic Systems

-Production systems often operate in an uncertain environment due to uncertain demand, unreliable machines or random processing capacities.
-In order to support decisions for such uncertain manufacturing systems, we apply analytical solution approaches.
+A major driver of the performance of operations systems is stochastic variability.
+For example, production systems often operate in an uncertain environment due to uncertain demand, unreliable machines or random processing capacities.
+In order to support robust decisions we apply analytical solution approaches.
 The basic concepts of the analysis of Markovian queueing systems are developed in detail.
-Advanced topics such as queueing systems with general distributions, heterogeneities and time-dependent input parameters are analyzed.
+Advanced topics such as queueing systems with general distributions, heterogeneities, and time-dependent input parameters are covered.
 Additionally, economies of scale and the value of flexible capacities are discussed.
 Several methods and performance measures of robust planning and optimization are introduced.
+Students become familiar with a tool for the analysis of stochastic systems.
+It is used to perform sensitivity analyses to develop managerial insights.

-Students learn to understand the impact of stochasticity in production systems.
-After this course students are familiar with the theory and practice of the analysis of stochastic manufacturing systems.
-They learn to adapt and to apply analytical approximations and robust planning methods.
+Students learn to understand the impact of stochastic variability in operations systems.
+After this course students are familiar with the theory and practice of the analysis of stochastic systems.
+They learn to adapt and to apply analytical approximations and robust planning methods to support managerial decisions.